Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Who's your mate?

-Yeah, James who?
 How did you get down here?

-What, does it matter?
+What, doesn't matter?

-Kind of does, mate, because you've just been involved in an accident.
+It does, mate, because you've just been involved in an accident.

 No, I haven't?